rhythmrbanerjee/rhythmrbanerjee.github.io/docs/index.md

 I'm currently studying towards an MS in Economics at The Graduate Institute of International and Development Studies.
-I mainly concentrate on international finance, systemic risk and macroeconomics.
-Aside, I like climbing, racquet sports, and football (the European one)
+I like macroeconomics.

 ###### Writing